-Any pixels from the Mbox final composite rendering surface (pre-dimming and pre-keystone/warp) can be mapped.
+Any pixel data from the Mbox final composite rendering surface (pre-dimming and pre-keystone/warp) can be mapped.
 Pixel mapping can sample directly from the entire Global Surface, or be limited to one or more outputs, mixes, or layers.
-Pixels from these sources can be sampled (individually or in averaged, rectangular groups) to determine an RGB value for the sample.
+Pixel color data from these sources can be sampled (individually or in averaged, rectangular groups) to determine an RGB value for the sample.
 The RGB value can then be used as-is (RGB) or converted to a different color format (CMY, Intensity, etc.) and output as one of four different entertainment protocols.